 At 4 a.m. the Monday after Ash Wednesday, Basel’s Fasnacht begins, and it continues for 72 hours until 4 a.m. the following Thursday.
 The parades, performances, costumed participants, and rhythmic Gigge musical bands satirically attack current events and political topics.
 Imagine a multitude of fantastically masked participants marching through the streets causing a ruckus, and you have an inkling of the Fasnacht Celebration.

 On Tuesday evening during Fasnacht, the Munsterplatz is illuminated with 250 to 300 lanterns created by master craftsmen including Urs Degen.
 Urs spends months on his unique, hand-painted creations.
-He offers custom art courses, and you can also visit his studio to purchase one-of-a-kind artwork.

 In 2017, Fasnacht was recognized as an Element of Intangible Cultural Heritage by UNESCO, elevating it to an elite status.
 If you want to visit, participate, or learn more about Fasnacht, the offical website is jam-packed with interesting information.